-One test that we offer at CREATE Fertility is the Female Fertility MOT.
-This is a comprehensive fertility analysis which uses advanced ultrasound to assess ovarian reserve, the blood flow to the follicles, ovaries and womb lining and whether there are any structural reasons why fertilisation/implantation cannot take place.
+As part of your Initial Consultation at CREATE Fertility, we will perform an advanced ultrasound Doppler and 3D ultrasound to assess ovarian reserve; blood flow to the follicles; ovaries and womb lining; and whether there are any structural reasons why fertilisation/implantation cannot take place.
 We also offer general fertility advice about how to optimise your fertility.
-Also available at the clinic is the AMH Blood Test.
-AMH stands for Anti-Müllerian Hormone, which is a hormone given off by antral follicles in the ovaries.
-Measuring the level of this hormone will give an accurate picture of how many eggs are left in the ovaries.
+We may also recommend an AMH Blood Test.
+AMH stands for Anti-Müllerian Hormone, which is a hormone produced by small follicles in the ovaries.
+Measuring the level of this hormone can give an idea of how many eggs are left in the ovaries.

 Which fertility treatments are most suitable for older women?

-For many women over the age of 40, their best chance of getting pregnant is with assisted reproductive technologies.
+For many women over the age of 40, who have not conceived naturally, their best chance of conceiving can be assisted reproductive technologies.
 If this is the case for you, then there are a range of different IVF treatments available to meet your circumstances and preferences.
-At CREATE Fertility we specialise in Natural and Mild IVF.
-In particular, our Natural and Modified Natural treatments are very successful in patients over the age of 40 who want to have a baby with their own eggs.
-According to Professor Campbell: ‘Natural IVF protocols are by far the best choice of treatment for patients over the age of 40’.
-Natural IVF relies on the principle of using the body’s natural selection mechanisms to obtain the highest quality egg.
+At CREATE Fertility we specialise in Mild and Natural IVF. .
+In particular, our Natural and Modified Natural treatments can be successful in patients over the age of 40 who want to have a baby with their own eggs.
+According to Professor Campbell: ‘Natural IVF protocols can be as successful as conventional high stimulation IVF for patients over the age of 40’.
+Natural IVF It focuses on the quality of egg/s, rather than the quantity, working within your body’s natural menstrual cycle with the aim to collect naturally selected egg/s.
 This is particularly important for older women, who have a lower reserve of eggs.

 Need more help as you consider your options?